Research

 Figure: Summary of generalized functional properties of queen pheromones in ants, as represented in a polygyne Solenopsis invicta colony.
 These functions include: 1) attracting workers; 2) inducing colony maintenance (such as brood care); 3) inducing nestmate discrimination; 4) inhibiting larval sexual development; 5) inhibiting adult reproductive development; 6) inducing worker policing; 7) inducing execution of supernumerary queens in monogyne colonies; and 8) mediating the regulation of queen acceptance in polygyne colonies.
 White numbers in dark circles indicate that a chemical basis has not yet been demonstrated for this functional category.

-Project (3): dynamics of fire ant pontoon bridge
+Project: Self-assembly of fire ant pontoon bridge

-(links to presentation abstract at >>>> SICB 2022 & >>>> APS 2022 meeting)
+(links to my presentation abstract at >>>> SICB 2022 & >>>> APS 2022 meeting)

 @ University of ILLINOIS (undergraduate)